 - In a stand mixer, cream together the butter and sugar until light and fluffy and almost white.
 Scrape down the sides of the bowl, then add the eggs one at a time, beating well after each one.
 Add the vanilla and yogurt, and mix until incorporated.

-- Add the wheat flour, baking powder, baking soda, and salt to the bowl all at once and mix on low speed just until smooth.
+- Whisk the freshly milled flour, baking powder, baking soda, and salt in a separate bowl.
+Add to the mixer bowl all at once and mix on low speed just until smooth.
 Scrape the sides and bottom of the bowl to make sure there are no dry spots left.

 - Gently fold in the blueberries.
 Refrigerate at least an hour (optional, but it helps soften the bran part of the whole wheat flour, resulting in a softer and tenderer muffin.)